Bikz/capsule-memory/README.md

 Run `npm run eval:retrieval -- --dataset datasets/sample.json --rewrite --csv results.csv` to benchmark adaptive settings.
 The evaluator accepts `--rewrite/--no-rewrite` and `--rerank/--no-rerank` overrides (sent via `X-Capsule-Rewrite` / `X-Capsule-Rerank` headers) and emits both JSON summaries (`--output summary.json`) and row-level CSV metrics (`--csv results.csv`).

 For deterministic evaluation, prefer the Capsule Bench CLI and check `docs/status.md` for the latest roadmap progress.

+### Capture pipeline

+- Submit conversation events to `POST /v1/memories/capture` (or `client.scoreCapture`) to receive scores, recommended flags, and queued candidate IDs.
+- Review pending candidates via `GET /v1/memories/capture?status=pending` or `client.listCaptureCandidates`.
+- Approve with optional overrides (pinned/tags/retention/TTL) using `POST /v1/memories/capture/:id/approve` or `client.approveCaptureCandidate`; the server logs both the capture evaluation and final decision (`capsule.capture.*`).
+- Reject via `POST /v1/memories/capture/:id/reject` / `client.rejectCaptureCandidate` to track declined items and reasons.
+- Auto-accept by setting `autoAccept: true` on the capture request; the evaluator will create a memory immediately and log the decision.
+- Tune scoring defaults with `CAPSULE_CAPTURE_THRESHOLD` (fallback `0.6`) or by passing `threshold` on the request.

 ## Next Steps & Ideas
 - Integrate true MongoDB Atlas Vector Search once an Atlas cluster is provisioned (the current scoring runs in Node for simplicity